Display to header level

 The conservancy welcomes on average 40 participants to each event and approximately 10% of these are repeat participants.

-Berks Conservancy welcomes approximately 30 students each week during the summer to Eco-Adventure Camp.
+Berks Nature welcomes approximately 30 students each week during the summer to Eco-Adventure Camp.
 The camp is held at the Exploration Center in Angelica Park, Reading.
 Berks Conservancy hires seasonal staff, including a Camp Director and aides, to manage the program and facilitate the activities.
 Topics at the camp may include nature scene investigation, wildlife survival skills, buckets and books.

 The camp, which began in 2010, grows in attendance each year.
 Many Eco-Adventure campers will return the next summer and many invite friends along.